zzz0906/LeetCode/README.md

 It's a little easy way, to choose a the min answer in all list, and let the chosen list start point ++;
 And repeat until all list has be appended to the answer list.

+I think the code is all right.
+However it show me stack buffer overflow.
+I need to debug it tomorrow.